Kinjuriu/nasa_harvest_field_boundary_detection_challenge/README.md

 Create a new branch with a descriptive name.
 Make changes or add new features to the code.
 Commit your changes and create a pull request.

+You can also reach out to me at stephanenjokingugi@gmail.com

 # License
 This project is released under the MIT License.
 Please refer to the LICENSE file for more information.